Finding funding to start your business

 - Operating budget: what turnover do you expect and what costs do you have?
 Make a realistic estimate.

 - Liquidity budget: when is money coming in (income) and money going out of your business (expenses)?
-You can use this to see whether you have enough money at any moment.
+You can use this to see whether you have enough money or are short of it at any given moment.

 Together with an adviser with the quality mark Erkend Financieringsadviseur MKB (SME Financing , in Dutch), you can draw up your financing plan and submit the application.